The Ghazal

 A Ghazal for the paradox of time.

-A child’s day or an old man’s week seem of equal time.
+Are a child’s day or old man’s week equal in time?

-for what some refer to as the illusion of time.
+but some now refer to the illusion of time.

-Is time’s flow linear, is now the only reality
+Is the flow linear, is the only reality now

-We gaze at gleaming stars, but not their present state
+We gaze at the stars, but not their present state

-the light that travels to us is from historic time.
+the light that reaches us is from historic time.

-When mist lifts from meadows into the Marram
+When mist in the dunes lifts from the Marram

-do fingers slide to hidden silk, time after time?
+do fingers slide to silk, time after time?

-resonate with need down the passage of time?
+resonate with passion down the passage of time?

--the sensual overrides as the physical runs out of time.
+-the sensual overrides as he runs short of time.